 - Be sure to cover the edges of your pie with either a pie crust protector or tin foil.
 Do not let the tin foil touch the top of the pie or it will stick.

 - You can easily make this pie dairy-free.
-Swap the butter for coconut oil and the heavy cream for canned coconut milk.
+Swap the butter for coconut oil and the heavy cream for canned coconut cream (just not the sweetened kind!).

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.